tradingview/rest_integrations_docs/source/data/Session_specification.rst

 Here are some examples:

-* Session 24/7, UTC timezone: resolutions are built from 00:00 UTC and close at 23:59 every day, including Saturday and Sunday.
+* Session 24/7, UTC timezone: first bar of the day opens at 00:00 UTC.
+The daily bar closes at 23:59 UTC every day, including Saturday and Sunday.
-* Session ``0930-1600``, UTC timezone: resolutions are built at 09:30 UTC, closing at 16:00 UTC every weekday.
+* Session ``0930-1600``, UTC timezone: bars open at 09:30 UTC, closing at 16:00 UTC every weekday.
 * Session ``0930-1600`` New York timezone: bars open at 09:30 and close at 16:00 New York time every weekday.
-* Session ``1800-1700``, London timezone: overnight session, interim resolutions to be cut from Sunday 18:00 London time.
+* Session ``1800-1700``, London timezone: overnight session, interim bars to be cut from Sunday 18:00 London time.
 * Session ``0900-1700:1 | 1000-1700:2 | 1100-1700:34567``, where *1* is Sunday, *2* is Monday, etc.: Separate session
   for each day.
 It is important that the schedule doesn\'t overlap.